 Arthur Seat

 Arthur’s Seat, an extinct volcano in Holyrood Park, is the highest point in Edinburgh city centre.
 The hill offers a panoramic view of all of Edinburgh, and at the foot of this side of the mountain is the Queen’s Palace, accompanied by Swan Lake.
-The views over the city are magnificent, and it’s an ideal place for walking enthusiasts.
-Climbing Arthur’s Seat is optional, but wearing proper hiking shoes and bringing enough water and food is recommended.
+With breathtaking views across the city, it is one of the most unmissable things to do in Edinburgh, Scotland.

 Victoria Street